-Chelsea Olson Murphy is Senior Counsel at Lozano Smith.
+Chelsea Olson Murphy is a Partner at Lozano Smith.
 Her practice focuses on providing counsel to school districts and county offices of education in the areas of governance and labor and employment.

 Specifically, Ms. Olson Murphy advises school districts and county offices of education on a variety of legal matters including employee discipline and dismissal, benefits, leaves of absence and the interactive process, contract administration, conflicts of interest, the Brown Act, and the California Public Records Act.